DataDog/guarddog/README.md

 The PyPI Package Malware Scanner offers a CLI command that scans a PyPI package version for user-specified malware flags.
 A set of predefined rules based on package registry metadata and source code analysis are used as heuristics to find malware-ridden packages.

+_NOTE: if you don't want to have to keep this table of contents up-to-date you can just remove it, GitHub provides a "table of contents" widget when viewing markdown files._

 - [PyPI Package Malware Scanner](#pypi-package-malware-scanner)
   - [Getting Started](#getting-started)